 At Shrager & Sachs, we understand how difficult it can be to process the death of a loved one.
-Grief and sadness are common emotions to experience; however, when the death was caused by someone else’s negligence, confusion and anger are often added to what the family feels.
+Grief and sadness are common emotions to experience.
+When the death was caused by someone else’s negligence, however, confusion and anger are often added to what the family feels.

 An unexpected death can also bring serious financial burdens to a family who would most likely rather focus on healing than worrying about medical bills and funeral expenses.
 In order to ease these burdens, our Philadelphia wrongful death lawyers are prepared to help you work through the legal process to pursue compensation for the loss of your family member.